Are you struggling to prepare a business case? Follow our step-by-step guide and prepare your business case in an engaging way.

 |Problem/Opportunity Statement||Show stat, chart, and graph to explain why it’s a problem or opportunity|

-Show the similar problems that have already been solved or yet to solve
+3. Show similar problems that have already been solved or are yet to be solved

 |Offer Solution||List down several solutions for the problem and eventually, choose the best solution as per your requirements|